jsdclxvi/Reforestation/README.md

-## Two satellites decided to get married.
-The wedding wasn't much, but the reception was incredible.
+## Did you hear the news?
+FedEx and UPS are merging.
+They’re going to go by the name Fed-Up from now on.